rez39/rez39.github.io/_pages/about.md

 ======
 > [May 2024] Started Summer Internship in the Pervasive Systems Group, Nokia Bell Labs, Cmabridge UK.

-> [April 2024] Paper accepted in IEEE RFID'24.
+> [Apr 2024] Paper accepted in IEEE RFID'24.
 Title:"TunnelSense: Low-power, Non-Contact Sensing using Tunnel Diodes"

->[March 2024] Poster accepted in ACM/IEEE IPSN'24.
+> [Mar 2024] Poster accepted in ACM/IEEE IPSN'24.
 Title: "Enabling Non-contact, Low-Power Sensing using Tunnel Diodes"

 > [Nov 2023] Presented our paper at ENSSYS'23, in conjunction with ACM SENSYS'23, Istanbul, Turkey.

-Title: "Beyond Broadcasting: Revisiting FM Frequency-band for Providing Connectivity to Next Billion Devices"
+> [Oct 2023] Paper accepted in ENSSYS'23.Title: "Beyond Broadcasting: Revisiting FM Frequency-band for Providing Connectivity to Next Billion Devices"

 > [Aug 2023] Started Ph.D. in Computer Science at the School of Computing, NUS.